ShiJbey/neighborly/docs/source/working_with_ecs.rst

 create new groups and assign systems as they see fit.
 System groups are defined the same as systems.

+Systems can only belong to one system group and each system has a priority value, specifying when they should run within their group.
+The higher the priority the sooner the system runs.
+Groups and priorities are specified by overwriting the ``sys-group`` and ``priority`` class variables on ISystem subclasses.

+By default Neighborly has the following system/system group ordering:

+- InitializationSystemGroup (runs only once on first timestep)
+- EarlyUpdateSystemGroup
+    - DataCollectionSystemGroup
+    - StatusUpdateSystemGroup
+        - PregnantStatusSystem
+        - UnemployedStatusSystem
+    - Goal SuggestionSystemGroup
+    - RelationshipUpdateSystemGroup
+        - RelationshipUpdateSystem
+        - FriendshipStatSystem
+        - RomanceStatSystem
+    - MeetNewPeopleSystem
+    - RandomLifeEventSystem
+    - UpdateFrequentedLocationSystem
+- UpdateSystemGroup
+    - CharacterAgingSystem
+    - AIActionSystem
+- LateUpdateSystemGroup

 Resources
 ^^^^^^^^^